kwebio/kweb-docs/dom.rst

 Listening for events
 --------------------

-You can attach event listeners to DOM elements:
+You can attach event handlers to DOM elements:

 .. code-block:: kotlin